 The ferry from Angra dos Reis was a breath of fresh air, the last 1.5 hour leg of my trip I was longing to complete after one day between connections and flying time.

 And jungle I found, plenty of it.
-Abraćo is a jungle-like village, with a few dirt roads cutting through it and houses that can hardly be seen in the sea of green that is Ilha Grande.
+Abraćo is a jungle-like village, with a few dirt roads cutting through it and houses that can hardly be seen in the sea of green that Ilha Grande is.

 In fact, the whole island is covered by thick, luxurious mata Atlantica (Atlantic rainforest), making it one of the best and well preserved ecosystems in this part of Brazil, a stone's throw from Rio de Janeiro.

-Well, it's just over three hours away but you get the picture.
+Well, it's just around three hours away but you get the picture.
+Just drive or take a bus to Angra dos Reis, in the heart of the Green Coast.

 Vila do Abraao is provably the friendliest, stress-free and safest town I've ever been to in the whole country.